Burnout: Are We on the Road to Ruin?

 Setting up automated tasks can be a useful weapon to combat the overwhelm often experienced by small businesses.
 Here are a few ways that can help:

-- Switch to online appointment booking
+- Switch to appointment scheduling software

 - Let go of the day to day social media scheduling – choose a social media manager like Buffer